yurixander/yurixander/README.md

 - Animals, nature, pets.
 - Learning about anything engineering-related (physics, mathematics, etc.).

-🤝 If you have a challenging opportunity, I would love to work with you!
+🤝 **I am currently open to work**: If you have a challenging opportunity, I would love to work with you!